The latest trend in childbirth is hundreds of years old.

 - helps ease the transition from home to hospital

-- help you identify needs common to women in and postpartum
+- help you identify needs common in and postpartum

 - massage, acupressure, positioning suggestion, apply heat or cold

-- refer to other birth professional and other modalities, eg. chiropractic care, acupuncture, breastfeeding specialists
+- refer to other birth professional and other modalities, eg. chiropractic care, acupuncture, nursing specialists

 - verbal encouragement